MistySOM/MistyVision-Dashboard/README.md

   </div>

 ### Historical Data Page
-  - Real-time Update For the Past 8 Hours:
+  - Real-time Data Update For the Past 8 Hours, On the Hour:
     - Vehicle Count for Each Vehicle Type
     - Video Playback
     - Vehicle Count Data CSV Export